suzukiplan/vgsx/README.md

 ## About VGS-X

-The VGS-X is a 16-bit game console featuring an MC68030 processor, the FM sound chips, and a proprietary VDP optimized for MC68k architecture.
+The VGS-X is a 16-bit game console featuring an MC68030 processor, the YM2612(OPN) FM sound chip, and a proprietary VDP optimized for MC68k architecture.

 Basic Features: